FEoCMIP-Data-Analysis-Tools/FEoCMIP-Data-Analysis-Tools/README.md

 # Contributor Information and Affiliations
 - Keighan Gemmell, University of British Columbia, Canada  🇨🇦
-- ADD YOUR NAME AND ASSOCIATION HERE
+- ADD YOUR NAME AND AFFILIATION HERE